awslabs/kubeflow-manifests/docs/deployment/add-ons/load-balancer/guide.md

                 subDomain:
                     name: platform.example.com
             ```
-1. Run the script to create the resources
+1. Run the script to create the resources.
-    1. ```
+    1. ```bash
         PYTHONPATH=.. python utils/load_balancer/setup_load_balancer.py
         ```
-1. The script will update the config file with the resource names/ids/ARNs it created.
-Following is a sample:
+1. The script will update the Config file with the resource names, IDs, and ARNs that it created.
+Refer to the following example for more information:
-    1. ```
+    1. ```yaml
         kubeflow:
             alb:
                 dns: xxxxxx-istiosystem-istio-2af2-1100502020.us-west-2.elb.amazonaws.com